 Each card can be printed as a postcard size (4×6 inches) and is great for teaching/Home Based Learning activities.
 Suitable for babies/toddlers/kids to boost their motivation and teach them good traits.

-Do you know of any other ways to instill positivity in young kids without sounding like nagging?
-Feel free to share your thoughts in the comments below!
+Do you know of any other ways to instill positivity in young kids?
+Share your thoughts in the comments below!

 If you’re looking for other toddler activity ideas, you can visit the site’s section on Toddler Activity Ideas.

-All images and content are Copyright Tater Tots Co 2022.
-Children art by www.freepik.com.
+Copyright Tater Tots Co 2023.
+Children’s art by www.freepik.com.
 Art Illustrations by Brgfx.